Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Implications for Researchers and Designers

 \subsubsection{Design to consider participant perspectives and interests}

 Researchers are concerned about the variable performance LLMs have across contexts, knowledge domains, cultures, and languages.
 Tools should work to facilitate better alignment between LLMs and diverse subject populations.
-When possible, tool builders could give the option to use models that better reflect a target, like models that specialize in a particular language or knowledge domain, and facilitate investigating where there might be errors or bias, in alignment with the recommendation to design for agency and validation.
+When possible, tool builders could give the option to use models that better reflect a target, like models that specialize in a particular language or have specialized training data, and facilitate investigating where there might be errors or bias.